 - How to Optimize Your Site’s PHP Workers

-- PHP Workers with Cloudways
+- PHP Workers With Cloudways

 - Conclusion

-What are PHP Workers?
+What Are PHP Workers?

-They construct pages and handle requests that require backend processing on your website.
-This technology creates HTML pages to serve your site visitors.
 PHP workers decide the number of uncached demands that your website can handle at any time.
-Once a PHP worker has started, it remains diligent until processes are completed or certain conditions are met.
+Once a PHP worker has started, it remains diligent until processes are completed, or certain conditions are met.

 Say Nginx gets a request that PHP should process.
 It’ll forward the request to PHP-FPM, which can relegate the request to an accessible PHP worker.
 The PHP worker will execute the PHP code, get the required information from MySQL or Redis, and construct the page output.
 The page output will, at that point, be passed back to Nginx before being sent back to the browser.